Xyclade/MachineLearning/Readme.md

 ```

-Note that the data reader converts the values from the [Imperial system](http://en.wikipedia.org/wiki/Imperial_units) into the [Metric] system(http://en.wikipedia.org/wiki/Metric_system).
-This has no big effects on the OLS implementation, but since the metric system is more commonly used, we prefer to present the data in that system.
+Note that the data reader converts the values from the [Imperial system](http://en.wikipedia.org/wiki/Imperial_units) into the [Metric system](http://en.wikipedia.org/wiki/Metric_system).
+This has no big effects on the OLS implementation, but since the metric system is [more commonly used](http://www.realclearscience.com/blog/map%20metric%20jpg), we prefer to present the data in that system.

 With these methods we get the data as an ```Array[Array[Double]]``` which represents the datapoints and an ```Array[Double]``` which represents the classifications as male or female.
 These formats are good for both plotting the data, and for feeding into the machine learning algorithm.

 Let's first see what the data looks like.
 For this we plot the data using the following code.

 ```scala